My shopping cart

-Within twenty years, high-performance carbon fiber was revolutionizing industries as diverse as medical technology, aviation, architecture, and recreation, making it one of the most significant material advances of the twentieth century.
+Within 20 years, high-performance carbon fiber was revolutionizing industries as diverse as medical technology, aviation, architecture, and recreation, making it one of the most significant material advances of the 20th century.
 But Stan, who came from a musical family, was still thinking of the sound of that ring drop in his laboratory and how to harness its acoustic properties to make beautiful music.

 Early prototypes of the CodaBow were born in the attic laboratory of a dormant liniment factory in Winona, Minnesota.
 Amidst the hand-blown flasks and graduated cylinders, the makers gathered their ingredients.
 Some ingredients, like graphite-fiber technology, were new to bow making, yet some were as old as bow making itself: a passion for the art, a dedication to the science, and an uncompromising commitment to performance.
 In all our craft, CodaBow continues to honor the significant historical events that pioneered the modern bow, whether two decades ago creating prototypes in an attic, five decades ago testing a new advanced material in a lab, or two centuries ago in a Parisian workshop where M.Tourte revolutionized the concept of a stringed bow.

 During all those years, CodaBow founder Stan Prosen held onto that original carbon fiber test ring, the one whose remarkable tone first inspired the idea for a new type of bow.
-It sits in the CodaBow Workshop today, a reminder of our origins, and a continuing source of inspiration as we produce the finest American-made carbon fiber bows for the violin, viola and cello.
+It sits in the CodaBow Workshop today, a reminder of our origins, and a continuing source of inspiration as we produce the finest American-made carbon fiber orchestra bows for the violin, viola and cello.

 Pioneer / Material Scientist